-The necessity of a cyst communicating with the ventricular system and / or subarachnoid space to earn the designation porencephaly is a point of contention between radiologist.
+The necessity of a cyst communicating with the ventricular system and / or subarachnoid space to earn the designation porencephaly is a point of contention between radiologists.
 Some authors use the term for cysts whether or not communication exists.
-Others reserve the term of cysts that communicate with at least one space, in which case they divide porencephalic cysts into internal (communicating with the ventricle) or external (communicating with the subarachnoid space).
+Others reserve the term for cysts that communicate with at least one space, in which case they divide porencephalic cysts into internal (communicating with the ventricle) or external (communicating with the subarachnoid space).
 Still others require communication with both.